stryukovsky/aragon-dao-research/README.md

 ## Testing

-See the [test tree](./TEST_TREE.md) file for a visual representation of the implemented tests.
+See the [TEST_TREE.md](./TEST_TREE.md) file for a visual summary of the implemented tests.

-Tests can be described using yaml files.
-They will be automatically transformed into solidity test files with [bulloak](https://github.com/alexfertel/bulloak).
+Tests can be described using yaml files. `make` will transform them into solidity test files using [bulloak](https://github.com/alexfertel/bulloak).

 Create a file with `.t.yaml` extension within the `test` folder and describe a hierarchy of test cases: